 A final observation that remains to be reiterated is the striking co-occurrence of both classes of sounds which, in fact, was one of the motivating factors for us to consider sociolinguistic isolation as a possible alternative explanation that would account for the distribution of ejectives, but also other types of rare and articulatorily costly segments in the first place.
-In the case of Ossetic we have seen that this language has not simply evolved ejectives under Nakh-Daghestanian influence but in fact the same characteristic combination of ejectives and uvulars that is found in Nakh-Daghestanian and Caucasian languages generally.
+In the case of Ossetic we have seen that this language has not simply evolved ejectives under Nakh-Daghestanian influence, but rather the same characteristic combination of ejectives and uvulars that is found in Nakh-Daghestanian (and Caucasian languages more generally).
 These cases are representative of a more common cross-linguistic pattern.
 PHOIBLE contains data from 248 different language families (including isolates as singleton families).
-Of these, only 68 (ca. 28%) feature uvular consonants, and only 65 (ca. 26%) ejective consonants, highlighting once more the relative rarity of both classes.
+Of these, only 68 (ca. 28%) feature uvular consonants, and only 65 (ca. 26%) ejective consonants, highlighting once more the relative rarity of both classes of speech sounds.
 There is no logical necessity that both classes of sounds should co-occur in the same languages and language families.
-However, the distribution of the sounds is strikingly correlated, with a Jaccard similarity coefficient of approximately .41.
-Given the overall frequency of language families with the two classes of sounds, this is extremely unlikely the result of chance (p < .0000000001).
+However, the distribution of the sounds is strikingly correlated, with a Jaccard similarity coefficient of approximately .41 (computed using the jaccard.test function as implemented in the R package jaccard, Chung et al. 2018) Given the overall frequency of language families with the two classes of sounds, this is extremely unlikely the result of chance (p < .0000000001).

-This suggests that there actually may be common underlying conditioning factors that governs the distributional typology of both classes of sounds and on which it is predicated, a suggestion that is also fueled by the striking absence or exceeding rarity of both classes of sounds in certain regions of the world such as New Guinea and Australia.
-What these factors is, and in what terms (typological, sociolinguistic, diachronic, or a combination of these or more angles) they could be described, is an open question.
-Given the intricate entanglement of linguistic behavior, socioeconomic organization, environment and its topography and the cumulative effect these have on language history and evolution, it might well be the interaction of several which, nevertheless, yields a striking clustering of ejectives and altitudes often in the same languages and language families.
-If elevation, either directly though adaptiveness or indirectly as conducive to sociolinguistic isolation has a (limited) role to play remains for further research to determine.
+This suggests that there may actually be common underlying conditioning factors that govern the distributional typology of both classes of sounds and on which it is predicated..
+What these factors are, and in what terms (typological, sociolinguistic, diachronic, or a combination of these and/or other phenomena) they can be described, is an open and interesting question.
+Given the intricate entanglement of linguistic behavior, socioeconomic organization, environment and its topography and the cumulative effect that these factors have on language history and diachronic development, it might well be the interaction of several factors which, nevertheless, yields a striking clustering of ejectives and uvulars often in the same languages and language families.
+If elevation, either directly though adaptiveness, or indirectly as conducive to sociolinguistic isolation has a (limited) role to play, remains an area for further research to determine.

 References